Rhialto/MegaPET/README.md

 ### ColourPET rgbi

 This enables the [ColourPET extension](http://cbmsteve.ca/colourpet/index.html) from Steve Gray.
 It is made for 40 columns but in principle it could be made to work with 80 columns.
-Again, needs a supporting [Editor ROM](http://cbmsteve.ca/editrom/index.html).
+Again, needs a supporting [Editor ROM](http://cbmsteve.ca/editrom/index.html) such as `4032n+colour.rom`.
 Enabling this option implicitly enables the CRTC.

 Without a supporting Editor ROM, the colour memory ($8800...) will be initialized to all zero bytes and your text will be black on black: invisible.
 (On real PET hardware, screen memory is random on power-on).
 To help a bit with that, the "2001 white" option will partially override the Colour option and display in b/w, while keeping the colour RAM enabled so you can initialize it.